dfjdejulio/Runner/EXTENDED_README.md

 "go" button, and a place to see what happens to the stuff.
 That ought to be simple.
 It finally is.

-First, I created a single storyboard that works with any scren size.
+First, I created a single storyboard that works with any screen size.
 You could have a 4" iPhone, a 4.5" iPhone, or an iPad, and the one scene in the storyboard will use autolayout to be basically sane.